Ch4s3/raining/README.md

 The following pre-push hook validates that the circle config is valid before anything is committed.
 It wouldn't make sense to push a broken ci config when a push to the remote triggers a ci run.

-You will have to run `brew install circleci` first.
+You will have to run `brew install circleci` first

 ```bash
 #!/usr/bin/env bash